THE JUDGMENT SEAT OF CHRIST (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 The careless believers have only themselves to blame.
 The Scriptures are clear concerning the Kingdom law of sowing and reaping.
 Each human being, including each Christian, will pass before the white throne of Christ and be judged according to his or her works.
 The Father has given the authority and power of judgment to Christ (John 5:22,28,29; Acts 10:42; Revelation 20:12,13).

 Where, then, does grace fit in?
 First of all, Divine grace is not an excuse for the sins of Christians.
 All mankind will be judged, will appear before the Judgment Seat of Christ.
 All of us will be judged according to our works.
 The Scriptures are clear on this point.

-And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.
+“And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 (Revelation 22:12)

-There is one statement the risen Lord Jesus Christ makes to each of His seven churches: "I know thy works"!
+There is one statement the risen Lord Jesus Christ makes to each of His seven churches: “I know your works”!

 Consider carefully the Lord’s declaration concerning the resurrection of the dead:

 “and come forth—those who have done good, to the resurrection of life, and those who have done evil, to the resurrection of condemnation.
 (John 5:29)